Joban-Bhangu77/K8s-Playground/Day02/README.md

  => exporting to image
  => => naming to my-nginx-site

+🖼️ Screenshot:

 🚀 Step 6: Run the Nginx Container

 Run the newly built image as a container.